 The committee has prepared recommendations for the grocery industry, which can be found on STAND’s website www.stand.no .

-STAND will develop and implement relevant framework and guidelines contributing to sustainable and effective supply chains in the Norwegian grocery sector*.
+STAND will develop and recommend relevant framework and guidelines contributing to sustainable and effective supply chains in the Norwegian grocery sector*.

 This includes topics relevant for the flow of goods and information, such as:

 - Shared master data, transactions, eCOM, and track & trace

 Matters related to sustainability and food waste must be emphasized in particular.